yjp20/prism/docs/guides/06-errors.md

 ### NOT_FOUND

-**Message: The server cannot find the requested content**
+**Message: The server can't find the requested content**

 **Returned Status Code: `404`**

-**Explanation:** This error occurs when the current request is asking for a specific status code that the document is not listing or it's asking for a specific example that does not exist in the current document
+**Explanation:** This error occurs when the current request is asking for a specific status code that the document isn't listing or it's asking for a specific example that doesn't exist in the current document

 ### VIOLATIONS